shnarazk/mios/README.md

 ##### 1.0.2

-* fixs a bug on CNF reader at 1.0.1
+* fixes a bug on CNF reader at 1.0.1

 ##### 1.0.1 => canceled by a bug on CNF reader